Articles, Blog, Most Recent, Norcal, Northern California, Only in California, San Francisco Bay Area, Southern California, Travel

 by Lee Foster

-San Francisco’s de Young Museum and the Museum of Modern Art, in their very different ways, draw attention to the strength of the museum experience in Northern California travel.
+From a traditional perspective, San Francisco’s de Young Museum and the San Francisco Museum of Modern Art (SFMOMA), in their very different ways, draw attention to the strength of the museum experience in Northern California travel.
 The de Young displays room after room of stately, historic European art, among other holdings.
-By contrast, SFMOMA has recently acquired the Fisher Collection, an ultra-modern group of works, and will build a new tower just to house it.
+By contrast, SFMOMA has recently acquired the Fisher Collection, an ultra modern group of works, and has built a new tower just to house it.
 (Everyone now looks forward to the reopening of SFMOMA in May 2016.)

 Overall, Northern California enlarges the notion of “museum,” especially if you focus on the top museums to consider.